DOAJ/doaj/static_content/about/content/index.md

 The DOAJ (Directory of Open Access Journals) was launched in 2003 with 300 open access journals.
-Today, this independent database contains over 14 500 open access journals covering all areas of science, technology, medicine, social science and humanities.
+Today, this independent database contains over 14 500 peer-reviewed open access journals covering all areas of science, technology, medicine, social science and humanities.
 Journals from all countries and in all languages are welcome to apply for inclusion.

-DOAJ is a community-curated list of open access journals that aims to be the starting point for information searches for quality, peer reviewed open access material.

-DOAJ is a co-author to the [Principles of Transparency and Best Practice in Scholarly Publishing](/apply/transparency) which provide the basis of the [DOAJ criteria](/apply/guide) for inclusion.
+DOAJ is a co-author to the [Principles of Transparency and Best Practice in Scholarly Publishing](/apply/transparency) which provide the basis of the [DOAJ basic criteria](/apply/guide) for inclusion.

 DOAJ is a membership organisation.
-DOAJ Membership is a clear statement of intent and proves a commitment to quality, peer-reviewed open access.
+DOAJ membership is a clear statement of intent for our supporters and demonstrates a commitment to open access.
+Membership is not required in order to apply for journals to be indexed.

 ## Our mission